mongodb/docs-cluster-to-cluster-sync/source/includes/fact-verifier-memory.rst

   the server to stop the ``mongosync`` process due to an out of memory (OOM) error.

-When this occurs, you must either increase the memory of the server and resume the migration or restart ``mongosync`` with the verifier disabled.
+To use the verifier when this occurs, you must increase the memory of the server and resume the migration.
+Note, the verifier doesn't resume and instead restarts its checks from the beginning.

+If increasing server memory isn't an option, restart ``mongosync`` with the verifier disabled.